 While most people associate the concept of body image with the appearance of a man, woman, or child, it is equally applicable to head and neck cancer patients.
 Surgical procedures can affect these areas, and patients may experience body image concerns after treatment.
 Although the term body image concerns are subjective, the condition is often linked to a number of physical and psychosocial factors.
 Some of these factors include psychosocial distress and the impact of treatment on body image.

-The presence of body image concerns is common among patients with head and neck cancer, but longitudinal research on the topic is lacking.
-In the present study, we investigated the longitudinal course of body image dissatisfaction among head and neck cancer patients.
+Body image concerns are common among patients with head and neck cancer, but longitudinal research is lacking.
+We investigated the longitudinal course of body image dissatisfaction among head and neck cancer patients in the present study.
 To do this, we assessed patients’ baseline attitudes toward body image and completed structured clinical interviews.
 We also asked patients to complete self-administered questionnaires three and four months after the initial diagnosis of cancer.
 In addition, we evaluated patients’ disfigurement ratings using an objective scale.

 After surgery, body image concerns often improve.
 Further procedures can optimize the patient’s appearance and functional abilities.
 However, over time, these concerns may worsen as patients focus less on the fear of recurrence and more on the physical appearance and visible consequences of cancer.
 However, there are still important considerations when considering treatments to address these concerns.
 And if these concerns aren’t addressed, then the patient’s quality of life may suffer.

 In addition to treatments for these issues, patients may also consider participating in national head and neck cancer support groups.
 Such support networks can help patients cope with their treatment and cope with their body image concerns.
 Furthermore, they can share their experiences with others, which may help them cope with their cancer.
-A patient’s ability to share these feelings with others may help the patient cope with the treatment and adjust to a new way of being.
+A patient’s ability to share these feelings with others may help the patient cope with the treatment.
+It can also help them adjust to a new way of being.

-While most cancer patients’ concerns are related to their survival and functional outcomes, body image issues can have a significant impact on their quality of life.
+While most cancer patients’ concerns are related to their survival and functional outcomes, body image issues can significantly impact their quality of life.
 It is especially prevalent in females, younger patients, and patients with a history of depression before cancer.
 The severity of body image concerns may also increase with the extent of surgery and difficulty in speaking and swallowing.
 However, these concerns should be addressed before treatment even begins.

 The changes caused by head and neck cancer may affect a patient’s body image and affect their self-esteem.
 In addition to affecting a person’s self-esteem, patients may have problems speaking, eating, or even expressing their opinions.
 This can be particularly challenging during the recovery period, and treatments that address these issues may help to improve those outcomes.
-For the time being, further research is needed to pinpoint the specific concerns related to body image in head and neck cancer patients.
+There is a need for further research to pinpoint the specific concerns related to the body image of cancer patients.

 Relationships between body image and quality of life in breast cancer survivors

 Although a recent study has shown that women with breast cancer have poorer quality of life than women with no illness, some studies have not explored the relationship between body image and quality of life.
-To find out, researchers looked at the quality of life in women with breast cancer and their healthy counterparts.
+Researchers looked at the quality of life in women with breast cancer and their healthy counterparts to find out.
 Researchers found a significant relationship between body image and quality of life.
 This study is the first to look at this relationship in women with breast cancer.

-Findings from this study suggest that rural women are less likely to have a negative body image.
-This may be due to the fact that access to supportive care and health information is often limited in rural areas.
-However, this does not mean that rural women are disadvantaged when it comes to body image.
+Findings from this study suggest that rural women are less likely to have a negative body image because access to supportive care and health information is often limited in rural areas.
+This does not mean that rural women are disadvantaged regarding body image.
 The study also suggests that rural breast cancer survivors are less likely to have a negative body image than urban women.

 Previous research has also shown the negative effects of cancer treatment on body image and quality of life.
 However, the majority of the available evidence comes from studies of Western women.
 Therefore, this study sought to evaluate the effects of treatment on body image and health-related quality of life in Chinese cancer survivors.
 There were a number of implications, including a potential link between body image and quality of life among Chinese women.

-Overall, the results showed that patients undergoing mastectomy or axillary lymph node dissection had a lower quality of life than those who had a BPM.
-In addition, a substantial proportion of women reported problems with their body image after the surgery, and sexual pleasure was rated lower after the operation.
+Overall, the results showed that patients undergoing mastectomy or axillary lymph node dissection had a lower quality of life than those with a BPM.
+In addition, a substantial proportion of women reported problems with their body image after the surgery.
+They have also reported that sexual pleasure was lower after the operation.
 These results are especially alarming given that women with breast cancer often face problems with their body image, particularly with their sexuality.

 Other findings show that the younger a woman is, the lower her quality of life.
 In addition to being socially isolating, breast cancer is often socially isolating.
 Additionally, young women face the challenges of fertility and sexuality.
 They are thinking about having a family or more children and may be concerned about breast cancer’s effect on their relationships with others.